-And when you’re all done with understanding why object oriented programming exists, you must then learn to use Inheritance and Overloading.
+And when you’re all done with understanding why object oriented programming exists, you must then learn to use Inheritance, and Overloading (some languages) and Interfaces.

 Second, you must understand and demonstrate competency with design patterns.
 At the very least, you should be aware of the Singleton and Factory patterns, which are very commonly used, and for (arguably) good reasons.
 Knowledge of basic design patterns goes a long way because a time will come when you may need to borrow from one of these concepts when developing your web application.
 It also means you have a wider exposure to the different types of architectures available to someone writing a library or application.